pinot-contrib/pinot-docs/basics/indexing/dictionary-index.md

 ## Configuration

-### How to enable or disable dictionaries
+### Enable or disable dictionaries
 Unlike most indexes, dictionary indexes are enabled by default, assuming that the number of unique values will be orders of magnitude smaller than the number of rows.

-If this is not the case, it is recommended to disable the dictionary for the column.
-In order to that, use the `disabled` property in `indexes.dictionary`:
+If this is not the case, disable the dictionary for the column by specifying the `disabled` property in `indexes.dictionary`:

 {% code title="Configured in tableConfig fieldConfigList" %}
 ```javascript